tigera-solutions/cc-aks-implement-runtime-security/mod/module-2-security-guardrails.md

-# Module 2 - Implement zero-trust access controls and micro-segmentation
+# Module 2 - Customize Security Guardrails for Network-based Threats

 Calico provides methods to enable fine-grained access controls between your microservices and external databases, cloud services, APIs, and other applications protected by a firewall.
 You can enforce controls from within the cluster using DNS egress policies from a firewall outside the cluster using the egress gateway.
 Controls are applied on a fine-grained, per-pod basis.